solemnwarning/ipxwrapper/readme.txt

 that don't have the IPX protocol installed, it also allows you to tunnel the connection over IP tunneling software such as Hamachi.

-ipxwrapper currently supports programs which use winsock 1.x, programs which use winsock 2.x are not supported, but may partially work, depending how they are linked.
+ipxwrapper currently supports most of winsock 1.x, more of the winsock library will be implemented over time.

 -- INSTALLATION --